-Each section of the school has a mobile phone which is available for use on trips.
-Ensure that the school office has the relevant section phone number.
+The school should have a mobile phone which is available for use on trips.
+Ensure that the school office has the phone number.
 A personal mobile may be used in an emergency, if the school office is informed of the number.
 A list of the relevant parents' contact details should be taken by the Group leader.
 Members of staff will not use their personal mobile phones for taking photographs of children on outings.